A stroke is a serious, life-threatening medical condition that occurs when the blood supply to part of the brain is cut off.

 The main symptoms of stroke can be remembered with the word FAST: Face-Arms-Speech-Time.

-- Arms – the person with suspected stroke may not be able to lift one or both arms and keep them there because of arm weakness or numbness
+- Arms – the person with suspected stroke may not be able to lift both arms and keep them there because of arm weakness or numbness in one arm.

 Why do strokes happen?

 Like all organs, the brain needs the oxygen and nutrients provided by blood to function properly.
 If the supply of blood is restricted or stopped, brain cells begin to die.
 This can lead to brain injury, disability and possibly death.

 - ischaemic – where the blood supply is stopped due to a blood clot (this accounts for 85% of all cases)

 - haemorrhagic – where a weakened blood vessel supplying the brain bursts

 There is also a related condition known as a transient ischaemic attack (TIA), where the supply of blood to the brain is temporarily interrupted, causing a 'mini-stroke' often lasting between 30 minutes and several hours.
 TIAs should be treated seriously as they are often a warning sign that you are at risk of having a full stroke in the near future.

 In the UK, strokes are a major health problem.
 Every year, around 110,000 people have a stroke in England and it is the third largest cause of death, after heart disease and cancer.
 The brain injuries caused by strokes are a major cause of adult disability in the UK.